fsprojects/Rezoom.SQL/README.md

   * Generates IL for fast object construction.

   * Uses column naming convention to materialize nested structures, e.g. a list of Groups each with a nested list of Users.

-* Integration Rezoom.ADO

-  * Implements Rezoom errands for running SQL queries and getting the results either as raw object arrays or materialized using `StaticQL.Mapping`.

-  * This library will probably be replaced as StaticQL is further developed.
-There is already some rewritten code in StaticQL.Mapping for executing commands in batches.

 ## What's in progress